rj13371/rolandCryptoExchange/README.md

 roland Crypto Exchange is a simple single page react app to check and current prices of the largest cryptocurrencies and to see your wallet balances.

+<a href="https://rolandcryptoexchange.herokuapp.com/"> Check it out here on Heroku </a>

 <b>What is it?</b> <br>
 The app uses the coingecko API to check the current prices and other info of the top 25 cryptocurrencies.
 You can also connect your Metamask wallet and see your balances.